Paleo Versus Keto: Learning to Eat Better While Living Well Eating Well

 While it has a fair number of followers, there have been reports from those who've tried the diet long-term and achieved no success due to the high-level requirements necessary required to enter into a state of Ketosis or who have experienced unique side effects.

 In theory, following a Keto Diet plan should help you to burn fat and improve your health but many people who start one, don't know how to follow a real Keto Diet.
-Incorrect diet plans, lack of meal plans, proper exercise, eliminating potential harmful foods, and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.
+Incorrect diet plans, lack of meal plans, proper exercise, eliminating potentially harmful foods, and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.

 One of the biggest reasons for the Keto Diet is that it requires a very restrictive food regimen, additional dedication as well a higher level of discipline due to being limited to 50 grams of carbohydrates per day.

 This is less than the number of carbohydrates most people can consume when eating any other typical healthy diet.
 Due to the restriction on carbohydrates, most people find that their food cravings increase throughout the day which leads to a higher number of people who leave the diet.

 Ketogenic Diets have become very popular in recent years though as we mentioned previously, Keto Diet you eat as much fat as you want without worrying about weight gain.